jon0x0/MediaController/README.md

 The other thing is that you will still need a MicroSD cable and a USB wall supply to power the processor (Adafruit Feather M4 Express).

 I would recommend this powerup order: 5V, then USB power to the processor, then 12V.
+And the reverse to power down (or all at once with a power strip).

 The enclosure is designed so you can mount it to a surface and then screw the cover on top of it.
 Also you can route cables either out of a slot on one edge of the cover or you can route cables through a slot in the base (it may not be possible but it's there if useful).